efallancy/customer-profile-client/README.md

 **IMPORTANT**: Make sure to start the [Customer Profile API](https://github.com/emmafallancy/customer-profile-api) server before running the client application.
 To run the server, refer to the instructions in the API repo.

 By default, the server will run at `http://localhost:3000`.
-If you prefer to run the server in different port, set the `PORT` value in the environment.

 ## Testing
 The test can be run by the referring to the command below.